Tag: monoprints

 Art, Comics February 27, 2017

-Continuing the profile of my art postcards here are some early ones from the years 2007-2009 on the theme of The Seasons.
+Continuing the profiling of my art postcards here are some early ones from the years 2007-2009 on the theme of The Seasons.
 These cards were hand-printed, created from a combination of drawing and printmaking in low print run editions.
-Once I finished a session it was the end of that particular batch and I would not repeat the design.
-Cards in an edition are all original prints, but monoprints, i.e. the cards look similar in design and form a series but with no exact duplicates, but variations, thus the label of monoprints.
+Once I finished a session it was the end of that particular batch and I would discontinue using the design.
+Cards in an edition are all original prints, named monoprints, i.e. the cards look similar in design and together form a series with no exact duplicates, but variations…thus the label of monoprints.
 The cards fall within the standard postcard size dimensions of 10cm x 15cm.
-The orange print marks visible on some cards come courtesy of Australia Post.
+The horizontal band of vertical orange print marks visible on some cards come courtesy of Australia Post…my cards were stamped on the surface with a code as part of the postal process.
+Consequently I began to post my cards in an envelope.
 More information about this project is contained on the three previous POSTCARD posts (see the links below).

 A postcard from my Seasons series-© 2008 Michael Hill